This article is part of The Ascender, the Highrise platform for articles and resources.

 Understanding a group coaching program based on its focus and format will also help you pick the right one for you.

-Every program model is different, but they often focus on various topics, such as life coaching, goal setting, health, wellness, or business.
+Every program model is different and each often focuses on various topics, such as life coaching, goal setting, health, wellness, or business.

-Also, the program model will be reviewed based on where sessions will be held.
-Online programs and live events will have nuances and be fit for different purposes.
+Review the program model as well, including the schedule and how and where coaching will take place.
+Online programs and live events will have nuances and be right for different purposes.

 Group coaching is a catch-all term that covers small and large groups, but it is important to understand group sizes and dynamics when picking the right group coaching program.